alanarturohernandez/java8-headers-lab/README.md

 ```

 ## Configuration
-By default port when running is 8080 to change it you should edit in `src/main/resources/application.properties`
+The default port when running is 8080 it can be changed in `src/main/resources/application.properties`
 ```properties
 server.port=8080
 ```